-With cyber attacks on the rise, companies worldwide are reevaluating their IT posture and take a more proactive stance on cybersecurity.
+With cyber attacks on the rise, companies worldwide are reevaluating their IT posture and taking a more proactive cybersecurity stance.
 And while preventative strategies have helped IT professionals safeguard their networks, databases, and critical assets from a range of known threats, some hacking techniques have continued to cause significant operational disruptions and financial losses.
-According to Varonis, a global provider of data security and analytics software, ransomware attacks are growing by more than 350% every year.
+According to Varonis, a global data security and analytics software provider, ransomware attacks are growing by more than 350% every year.
 But what makes this type of digital exploitation so appealing to cybercriminals?

 Unlike other cyber attack methods, ransomware allows hackers an immediate return on their activities by holding companies’ data and computing technologies hostage.
 Although there is a wide array of ransomware recovery services available on the open market, many organizations choose to pay the ransom to avoid large-scale data loss and production delays.
 The lack of preparation and paying the criminals only encourages hackers to continue launching these sorts of attacks and may repeat security incidents down the line.